rharbird/microbit-challenges/docs/source/challenges/crypto/substitution.rst

 			'D':'B',
 			  ...   }

-Try this out, experiment using the REPL.
+Try encrypting and decrypting your messages.